Credit River Valley Project

 Location: Credit River Valley just north of Highway 403 and east of Mississauga Road.

-Drilling technique: Imperial will install the pipeline segment beneath the Credit River using a horizontal directional drill (HDD), which is the most advanced and least intrusive technique available to install underground pipeline.
+Drilling technique: Imperial installed the pipeline segment beneath the Credit River using a horizontal directional drill (HDD), the most advanced and least intrusive technique available to install underground pipeline.

 Supplying Mississauga and the GTA: The pipeline is critical infrastructure supplying refined fuel products to people, businesses and community organizations in the Mississauga and the Greater Toronto Area, including a significant portion of product used at Toronto Pearson International Airport.